s8stchro/dh-project-ws14/README.md

     - the combination of both (i.e. all parameters)

 ## technical details
-- sentences are everything between `.!?` (note that in greek the punctuation is different):
+- sentences are everything between `.!;` (note that in greek the punctuation '?' is different):
     - period: `.`
     - comma: `,`
     - question mark: `;`
+- in-sentence punctuations are:
     - semicolon: `·`
-- `,` commas will be ignored (temporarily)
+    - comma: `,`
-- Paulus letters are the [66-77](https://github.com/morphgnt/sblgnt) files in the sblgnt, see [wikipedia](http://de.wikipedia.org/wiki/Paulusbriefe)

 ## instructions